BattletechModders/CustomBundle/CustomAmmoCategories/README.txt

 								   		  "name" - audio event name
 										  "none" - none additional sound for this type name doesn't matter may be set per ammo, mode and weapon.
-Mode have priority than ammo than weapon "ChassisTagsAccuracyModifiers":{ - Accuracy for mods tags (mechs - MechTags, Vehicles - VehicleTags, Turrets - turret tags) AIM aware
+Mode have priority than ammo than weapon "ChassisTagsAccuracyModifiers":{ - Accuracy for mods tags (mechs - MechTags and ChassisTags, Vehicles - VehicleTags, Turrets - TurretTags)
       "unit_assault":-10,
       "unit_mech":10,
    },
+   Note: all unit types also use EncounterTags.
+This tags listed at contract definitions.
+Also alternate representation switching can alter unit EncounterTags
    "statusEffects" : [   - will be applied on weapon hit (only "OnHit" effectTriggerType)
         {
             "durationData" : {